golang-leipzig/golang-leipzig.github.io/Sponsoring.md

 We are grateful for the support we received and would log our outreach for transparency.

-## Ongoing
+## Long-Term

-Since 09/2021, participation in Jetbrains' user group outreach program: [https://www.jetbrains.com/community/user-groups/](https://www.jetbrains.com/community/user-groups/)
+From 09/2021 to Fall 2022: participation in Jetbrains' user group outreach program: [https://www.jetbrains.com/community/user-groups/](https://www.jetbrains.com/community/user-groups/)

-## 2022-12-23

->

 ## 2022-09-12